Orosergio/pattern-journal/README.md

 ## What It Does

 Every journal entry gets analyzed by **Google Gemma 3 4B** in real time.
-No templates, no prompts to fill — just write what's on your mind and the AI surfaces what you can't see yourself.
+No templates, no prompts to fill, just write what's on your mind and the AI surfaces what you can't see yourself.

 **Per entry**, the AI returns:
-- 2–4 detected **emotions** (e.g. anxiety, excitement, relief)
+- 2-4 detected **emotions** (e.g. anxiety, excitement, relief)
 - Recurring **themes** (e.g. relationship issues, task management, personal growth)
 - A **sentiment score** from −1.0 to 1.0
 - A personalized **reflection prompt** to push deeper thinking